Programme organization for the EGU General Assembly and main tasks of chairs and conveners

-- Define the ordering of the talks and posters, or PICO presentations, and consider defining sub-topics (adding the corresponding titles) for the different parts of the sessions.
+- Define the ordering of the talks and posters or PICO presentations.

-For each oral block, as a guideline, try to include at least two young scientist abstracts (marked by "ys").
-Conveners should not be oral presenters in the session(s) they convene.
+Conveners are expected to follow the general EGU guidelines and rules for presentation selection.
+For each oral block, for instance, they should include at least two early career scientist abstracts marked with "ECS".
+Also, conveners should not be oral presenters in the sessions they convene.